morepath/reg/doc/usage.rst

 Example
 -------

 Let's examine a short example.
-First we define a dispatch function that dispatches based on the class of its ``obj`` argument:
+First we use the :meth:`reg.dispatch` decorator to define a function that dispatches based on the class of its ``obj`` argument:

 .. testcode::